New Postal Service delivery vehicle unveiled. It's a pretty radical change - KVIA

 It also has safety features missing from many of the current vehicles, including — believe it or not — airbags, which are standard features in virtually all motor vehicles today.

-They also will have back-up cameras, front collision warnings, automatic front and rear breaking, blind spot detectors and, to the relief at last of letter carriers come summer, air conditioning.
+They also will have back-up cameras, front collision warnings, automatic front and rear braking, blind spot detectors and, to the relief at last of letter carriers come summer, air conditioning.

 The vehicles will have more cargo space than current vehicles, allowing USPS to deliver more packages, a growing and profitable part of its business, rather than traditional letters, a segment that’s shrinking.

-Many but not all of the NGDVs will be electronic vehicles.
-With electronic vehicle changing at a fast pace and the vehicles designed to last decades, the contract calls for the electronic versions to able to be retrofitted to keep pace with advances.
+Many but not all of the NGDVs will be electric vehicles.
+With electric vehicle changing at a fast pace and the vehicles designed to last decades, the contract calls for the electric versions to able to be retrofitted to keep pace with advances.

 The rest will be what the USPS says will be high efficiency traditional gasoline engines.
 The precise mix between EVs and internal combustion engines has not been set.
 But the mix has already elicited criticism from environmentalists.